- Biological Inventions

 Public Policy and Consumer Interest.

-Policy makers frequently describe FRAND as a balance between the interests of SEP holders in obtaining fair compensation for the use of their patents, and the interests of standards implementers in obtaining fair licensing terms for patented features that are used in standards.
-Policy makers also promote the common understanding of SEPs and their implications.
+Policymakers frequently describe FRAND as a balance between the interests of SEP holders in obtaining fair compensation for the use of their patents, and the interests of standards implementers in obtaining fair licensing terms for patented features that are used in standards.
+Policymakers also promote a common understanding of SEPs and their implications.

 In its Communication on SEPs of November 2017, the European Commission has, for example, “set out key principles that foster a balanced, smooth and predictable framework for SEPs”, addressing 1) increased transparency on SEP exposure, 2) general principles for FRAND licensing terms for SEPs, and 3) a predictable enforcement environment for SEPs.
 The Communication also calls for “stakeholders to engage in dialogue with each other […] with the view to achieving further clarification and developing best practices”.
 The present CWA is, in part, an industry-led response to that call.
 (EC SEP Communication, supra note 17, at Sec.
 2.)